jpsi-0895/core/doc/BasicIO.md

 - DataOutputStream: Writes primitive Java data types to an underlying output stream.

 > Byte streams in Java are essential for handling raw binary data efficiently.

+# Charcter Stream

+Character streams are represented by classes that end with Reader or Writer.
+They provide methods to read and write characters, making them suitable for tasks like reading text files, processing user input as text, or transmitting textual data over network connections.

+## Key Classes for Character Streams

+### Reader and Writer:

+- Reader: Abstract class for reading characters.
+- Writer: Abstract class for writing characters.

+### FileReader and FileWriter:

+- FileReader: Reads characters from a file.
+- FileWriter: Writes characters to a file.

+### BufferedReader and BufferedWriter:

+- BufferedReader: Reads text from a character-input stream with buffering for efficiency.
+- BufferedWriter: Writes text to a character-output stream with buffering for efficiency.

+### InputStreamReader and OutputStreamWriter:

+- InputStreamReader: Bridge from byte streams to character streams, reading bytes and decoding them into characters using a specified charset.
+- OutputStreamWriter: Bridge from character streams to byte streams, converting characters into bytes using a specified charset.